 Getting your Pothos to bloom may be challenging, as they only bloom once fully mature after several years.
 As houseplants, Pothos are typically grown in their juvenile phase, and since they don’t flower until full maturity, there’s a chance you may not even see your Pothos flower, and that’s okay!

-If you’ve got a mature Pothos and want to encourage flowering, slowly increase the amount of sunlight your plant receives and add a little extra fertilizer into its feeding schedule.
+If you’ve got a mature Pothos and want to encourage flowering, slowly increase the amount of sunlight your plant receives and add a little extra fertilizer to its feeding schedule.
 Mature Pothos plants only flower from December to May.

 As a trailing vine, Pothos plants are relatively easy to prune and propagate.
 Unless your Pothos is growing leggy, has a localized infection, or is just growing out of control, you shouldn’t need to prune it often.
 When you do prune, make sure you do so during the growing season and use a clean, sharp pair of scissors.
 When trimming a vine, either trim as close to the soil as you can or leave two inches of space between the soil and your vine.
 If you trim close to the soil, your Pothos will grow back thicker than before.
 If your cuttings are healthy, feel free to save them for propagation.